 Don’t Set Too Many Goals

 Really narrowing down and specifying what you want to achieve is key to successful goal setting.
-If you want your company to earn more revenue in 2017, be specific!
+If you want your company to earn more revenue this year, be specific!
 How much more?
-Increasing revenues vs. increasing revenues by $1.2 million dollars are two very different things.
+Increasing revenues vs. increasing revenues by $1.2 million are two very different things.
 With a number assigned to the goal, now you can get to work doing the metrics as to exactly what it will take from everyone on your team to reach this goal, and then you can examine it by each team member’s efforts by the year, then the month, week and so on.
-Being specific allows you to break down what it will take on a daily or even hourly basis, to achieve your goals.
+Being specific allows you to break down what it will take on a daily or even hourly basis to achieve your goals.
 When you can look at your goals in small chunks like that, no only is it easier to articulate what you need from others to help you achieve the goal, it is less overwhelming, and you and everyone else are more likely to make it happen!

 Write Down Your Goals and Look at Them Every Day